claytonn73/solaredge/README.md

 def get_inventory(self, site_id):
 ```

+## Parsed API Requests
+- `get_data_period_parsed`: Get start and end dates as datetime objects
-`get_energy_details` can also return the result as a Pandas DataFrame
+- `get_energy_details_dataframe`: Get energy details as a Pandas DataFrame.
+    This method deals with the API usage restrictions, allowing you to do bulk requests.
+- `get_timezone`: Get the IANA timezone of a site

 ## TODO
-* Add support for bulk requests
+* Add API documentation for certain requests
-* Add API documentation
+* Add more DataFrame parsers for other calls